michalsiman/VGC_VR-N76/README.md

 # VGC VR-N76
 HAM radio handheld tranceiver VR-N76.
 Here i will place all about this radio created by me, include a backup of channel list and others.

 What is VGC VR-N76?
-Product of Verotelecom.
-Handheld radio for licenced HAM radio operator.
-Operate in VHF(2m) or UHF(70cm) mode, used FM modulation.
+Product of <a href="https://www.verotelecom.com/">Verotelecom</a>.
+Handheld radio for licenced <a href="https://cs.wikipedia.org/wiki/HAM_Radio">HAM radio</a> operator.
+Operate in VHF (2m) or UHF (70cm) mode, used FM modulation.
 What else?

 - KISS TNC
 - GPS